Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Despite being one of the smallest European capitals, Ljubljana is one of the most interesting cities I ever visited.
-The capital of Slovenia is a fine example of urban planning and, paired with the vast green spaces, offers an immersive experience to travelers.
+The capital of Slovenia is a fine example of urban planning and, when paired with its vast green spaces, offers an immersive experience for travelers.
 Moreover, the city’s compact size is ideal if you are looking for a laid-back journey: there are plenty of fascinating things to do in Ljubljana to keep you occupied for days.

 The city’s rhythms and daily life fascinated me, and in this Ljubljana travel guide, you’ll find everything you need to know for your trip.
 Specifically, you’ll discover a selection of things to see in Slovenia’s capital and read about the top accommodations in town.
 Moreover, I’ll share some day trips from Ljubljana that will help you enhance your Slovenian journey.
-Last but not least, in this guide, you’ll find various travel tips and my photos from this beautiful city.
+Last but not least, this guide includes travel tips and my photos from this beautiful city.

 So, let’s begin with the guide to Slovenia’s capital and see how to make the most of your trip to Ljubljana.